Icinga/icinga2/doc/5-advanced-topics.md

 > **Note**
 >
-> If you are familar with Icinga 1.x - these time period definitions
+> If you are familiar with Icinga 1.x - these time period definitions
 > are called `legacy timeperiods` in Icinga 2.
 >
 > An Icinga 2 legacy timeperiod requires the `ITL` provided template